 Consumer choice within the television platform is growing at a rapid pace.
 Today, Across Platforms processes program guide listings and distribution for over 550 cable and U.S. broadcast television networks for its clients.
 In addition, according to Nielsen Media Research (Q3 2016) more viewers between 18 to 34 are watching TV through smartphones rather than traditional TVs (29 percent to 28 percent).
 Furthermore, as the Smart TV adoption rate continues to climb programmers and advertisers will be following cable providers’ push into HTML5 content distribution and will be incorporating “two-way” functionality into their content strategies.

-Since the beginning of Across Platforms (founded September of 2010) has been tracking the changing landscape of television content, and channels, in our proprietary database.
-For nearly 35,000 email newsletter subscribers to our Subchannel Report, and MVPD Metrics Report, we share daily insights gleaned from this proprietary television database.
+Since the founding of Across Platforms in 2010, using our proprietary database, we have been tracking the changing landscape of television content and channels.
+We share daily insights gleaned from our database with 35,000 subscribers to the Subchannel Report and our MVPD Metrics Report.
 Our focus on analyzing the television industry helps us unlock opportunities for our customers in the areas of content licensing, network distribution, custom research, and application development.

 By 2021 it is estimated that 78.75 percent of people in the United States will own at least one smartphone (according to Statista Market Analytics; 2010 to 2015).
 A growing number of these users will use their smartphones for second screen activities include shopping, looking up products, and downloading coupons related to a TV commercial.
 With mobile usage on the rise marketers must decide whether they need to build, buy, or license a mobile application that is also integrated with the TV platform.